scrabbletank/farhome-rules/rulesdoc.md

 ***Superior:*** On a critical you add the following effect depending on your damage type:
 - **Fire:** Add a wound die in fire damage.
 - **Cold:** They gains Slow 2 for 1 minute.
-- **Lightning:** They are Paralyzed until the start of their next turn.
+- **Lightning:** They gain Paralyze 1 until the start of their next turn.
 - **Poison:** They gain Poison 1 for 10 minutes.

 #### Hindering Strike